DeepBlueRobotics/training/docs/section-7/pathweaver.md

 One advantage of a characterized drivetrain is that it more effectively drives the robot to a precise location.
-This makes autonomous pathing a more viable option.
+This makes following autonomous paths a more viable option.
 All we need to do is tell the robot a specific path to follow and the robot will drive the path pretty accurately.

 But how do we specify these paths?
 We use the `Trajectory` class along with WPILib's Pathweaver tool.
 For a more detailed description of how to use this class, check out WPIlib's [documentation](https://docs.wpilib.org/en/stable/docs/software/examples-tutorials/trajectory-tutorial/index.html).